 In 1958, President Dwight D. Eisenhower, the 34th U.S. President, established Law Day as a day of national dedication to the principles of government under law.
 In 1961 by a joint Congressional resolution, May 1st was designated as the official date for celebrating Law Day in the United States.

-On behalf of the Judges of the Circuit Court of Lake County, Chief Judge Fred Foreman is pleased to announce the activities planned for Law Day 2013.
-The theme, “Realizing the Dream: Equality for All,” underscores the importance of the American court system and its role in ensuring access to justice.
+On behalf of the Judges of the Circuit Court of Lake County, Chief Judge Fred Foreman is pleased to announce the activities planned for Law Day 2014.
+The theme, “TBD,” underscores the importance of the American court system and its role in ensuring access to justice.
 All Lake County students are encouraged to participate, and we thank you for your support in the promotion of our annual Law Day program.

 Other Law Day Activities: